Additivity of multiplicative (generalized) maps over rings: Introduction

-for all $a,b\in R$.
+In 1957, Herstein proved in \cite{herstein1957jordan} that any Jordan derivation (a generalization of ordinary derivation) over a prime ring becomes an ordinary derivation with some torsion restriction of the ring.
 Let $\varphi$ be an automorphism of $R$.
-In 1957 \cite{herstein1957jordan}, Herstein proved that any Jordan derivation (a generalization of ordinary derivation) over a prime ring become an ordinary derivation with some torsion restriction of the ring.
-An additive map $D: R \rightarrow R$ is said to be a skew derivation if

-for all $a,b \in R$.
-It is also known as $\varphi$-derivation.
-For example, we consider identity homomorphism $1_R$ on $R$.
-Then the map $\varphi-1_R$ is an example of skew derivation.
-Similarly, we can now define generalized skew derivation.
-An additive map $g: R \rightarrow R$ is said to be a generalized skew derivation if
+An additive map $D: R \rightarrow R$ is said to be a skew derivation if $D(ab)=D(a) b+\varphi(a) D(b)$, for all $a,b \in R$.
+It is also known as a $\varphi$-derivation.
+For example, we consider the identity homomorphism $1_R$ on $R$.
+Then the map $\varphi-1_R$ is an example of a skew derivation.
+Similarly, we can define a generalized skew derivation.
+An additive map $g: R \rightarrow R$ is said to be a generalized skew derivation if $g(ab)=g(a)b+\varphi(a) D(b),$ for all $a, b \in R$, where $\varphi$ is an automorphism of $R$ and $D$ is a skew derivation associated with $g$.
+Thus, we have the above two derivations as a generalization of derivation and automorphism.